-Effects of farm type and crop stage on rice herbivore consumption Since rice herbivores are a primary concern of farmers, we examined how farm type and crop stage affect rice herbivore consumption by predators.
+Effects of farm type and crop stage on rice herbivore consumption Since rice herbivores are a primary concern of farmers, we further examined how farm type and crop stage affect rice herbivore consumption by predators.
 We fit a beta regression model with farm type, crop stage, and their interaction as fixed effects with the betareg package (Zeileis et al. 2018).
 Model parameters were estimated by maximum likelihood.
 A scatterplot of standardized residuals against standardized predicted values was used to confirm homogeneity of variance.
 Because the interaction between farm type and crop stage was non-significant, we then analyzed the model with Type II ANOVA using the “Anova” function in the car package (Fox & Weisberg 2018).
 For significant effects (α = 0.05), we conducted Tukey's post hoc tests for all pair-wise comparisons of rice herbivore consumption using the “cld” function in the emmeans package (Lenth, Love & Hervé 2017).
 An additional beta regression model was fitted to examine the relationships between rice herbivore consumption and relative abundance of rice herbivores in the farms.
 All analyses were performed in R (R Core Team 2018).

 Results

 Predators’ trophic niches Trophic niches (consisting of niche position and niche breadth) of arthropod generalist predators varied with farm type (PERMANOVA F1,97 = 5.83, P = 0.008) and crop stage (PERMANOVA F2,97 = 15.06, P < 0.001) (Fig. 2).
-Regarding trophic niche breadth, PERMDISP revealed a difference in multivariate dispersions between farm types (PERMDISP F1,101 = 4.37, P = 0.04) but not among crop stages (PERMDISP F2,100 = 0.01, P = 0.994).
-Mean distance-to-centroid were 2.64‰ and 2.13‰ for organic and conventional farms, respectively, suggesting broader trophic niches of predators in organic farms compared with conventional farms (; Fig. 2).
 Regarding trophic niche position, the centroids of predators’ isotope signatures in the δ-space shifted progressively from upper-right corner at tillering stage (higher δ13C and δ15N) to lower-left corner at ripening stage (lower δ13C and δ15N) regardless of farm type (Fig. 2).
-This temporal change in predators’ trophic niche position indicated a switch in prey items (Fig. S1).
+This temporal change in predators’ trophic niche position indicated a switch in diet from relatively more detritivores/tourist herbivores to progressively more rice herbivores.
+(Fig. S1).
+Regarding trophic niche breadth, PERMDISP further revealed a difference in multivariate dispersions between farm types (PERMDISP F1,101 = 4.37, P = 0.04) but not among crop stages (PERMDISP F2,100 = 0.01, P = 0.994).
+Mean distance-to-centroids (± SD) were 2.64 ± 1.38‰ and 2.13 ± 1.05‰ for organic and conventional farms, respectively, suggesting broader trophic niches of predators in organic farms compared with those in conventional farms (Welch two sample t-test, t95 = 2.10, P = 0.04; Fig. 2).

 Predators’ diet composition A further analysis using Bayesian stable isotope mixing model revealed dietary shifts of predators over crop stage.
-Overall, predators in both organic and conventional farms consumed proportionally more rice herbivores, but fewer tourist herbivores and detritivores, over the course of the growing season, resulting in a predominance of rice herbivores in predators’ diet at later crop stages (Fig. 3).
+Overall, predators in both organic and conventional farms consumed proportionally more rice herbivores but fewer tourist herbivores and detritivores over the course of the crop season, resulting in a predominance of rice herbivores in predators’ diet at later crop stages (Fig. 3).
 Specifically, from tillering to ripening stage, rice herbivores in predators’ diet increased from 34% to 90% in organic farms and from 55% to 93% in conventional farms; tourist herbivores decreased from 27% to 5% in organic farms and from 18% to 5% in conventional farms; detritivores decreased from 39% to 5% in organic farms and from 26% to 2% in conventional farms (Table S3).